 The Escargot is served with Herbed Garlic Butter and Crostinis.
 My hubby and I share them but I could eat them all without his help.
 They are some of the best Escargot we have ever eaten.

 We go to The Back Burner to celebrate special occasions like our anniversary.
-If you want to experience an especially nice evening The Back Burner will make that happen with wonderful food, fabulous service and a romantic ambience.
+If you want to experience an especially nice evening The Back Burner will make that happen with wonderful food, fabulous service and a romantic ambiance.

 Nu Way (Burgers and Hot Dogs)